tu-darmstadt-ros-pkg/hector_ros2_utils/README.md

 };
 ```

-The passed parameters are automatically initialized with the parameter value, defaulting to their current value.
+The passed parameters are automatically initialized with the parameter value, defaulting to their
+current value.
 The parameters are also automatically updated for reconfigurable parameters.
-Using the options, you have simplified full control over validation and update callbacks.
+Using the options, you have full control over validation and update callbacks.
-Note that the reconfigurable parameter requires a `std::reference_wrapper` obtained using `std::ref` to make it explicit that this is a reference
+Note that the reconfigurable parameter requires a `std::reference_wrapper` obtained using `std::ref`
-and reduce the risk of the user using a local variable without noticing.
+to make it explicit that this is a reference and reduce the user's risk of using a local variable
+without noticing.
-The read-only version also uses a reference, but since it is only initialized with the value once, it does not have to live past the function call.
+The read-only version also uses a reference, but since it is only initialized with the value once,
+it does not have to live past the function call.